TheGiftsProject/Creators/README.md

 ## Defining a creator

 We recommend putting all your creator objects in `app/creators`.

 The model class that's attached to the creator is deduced from the name of the class.
+You can override this behavior by adding a `model` definition to the creator (`model 'AnotherModel'`).

 ```ruby
 class ProjectCreator < Creators::Base